pritamsoni-hsr/pocketbase-codegen/README.md

 Each schema will be versioned, and schema is only available for a running app.

 History of schema changes will not be available.

+---

+Instructions

+1. start the app by running `make serve`
+2. add collections from the admin UI.
+3. restart the server to rebuild client.
+4. visit `/api/openapi` to see the go client

+5. next step WIP: adding services to return openapi schema instead of api design